Frequently Asked Questions of the UNCG MFA Program

 The primary emphasis is on your writing sample, which is reviewed by all faculty members in your genre.
 Be certain to include writing that you not only feel is your best, but also representative of the kind of writing that you want to continue pursuing here.
 We aren’t looking for any particular aesthetic; instead, we’re looking for serious writers who have made their own artistic commitments and are ready to work rigorously to advance them.

-6 to 8 writing courses (including workshop courses for poetry or fiction and tutorials in writing where students work on-on-one with a member of the faculty); 2 structure courses (all students take both the Structure of Fiction and the Structure of Verse); 2 elective academic courses (English courses or other graduate level courses offered by the College of Arts and Sciences); thesis.
+6 to 8 writing courses (including workshop courses for poetry or fiction and tutorials in writing where students work one-on-one with members of the faculty); 2 courses in form and structure (all students take both the Structure of Fiction and the Structure of Verse); 2 elective academic courses (English courses or other graduate level courses offered by the College of Arts and Sciences); a final thesis.
 A minimum of 48 credit hours are required for the degree.

 The program is completed in two years.

-Greensboro (population 273,000) is situated in the North Carolina Piedmont just hours away from both the mountains and the coast.
+Greensboro (population around 300,000) is situated in the North Carolina Piedmont just hours away from both the mountains and the coast.
 It is North Carolina’s third largest city and home to five different universities and colleges.
-Downtown Greensboro is vibrant urban center that serves the region as a center for commerce, culture and connectivity.
-With its mix of shops, restaurants, offices, museums, festivals, parks, architecture and growing residential enclaves, downtown brings people together from all walks of life for a wide range of activities.
+Downtown Greensboro serves the region as a center for commerce, culture and connectivity.
+With its mix of shops, restaurants, breweries, museums, festivals, parks, architecture and growing residential enclaves, the city center brings people together from all walks of life.
+Greensboro is a vibrant place with its own burgeoning literary scene; it offers the benefits of a larger city while preserving the feel of a smaller college town.

 Write-on-Greensboro is a public outreach program that runs a series of creative writing workshops for children, the elderly, and other at at-risk communities in the area.
 MFA students coordinate the schedule each year and serve as workshop leaders.